AzimAhmedBijapur/Exercise-Tracker/README.md

 - Mongoose: ODM (Object Data Modeling) library for MongoDB and Node.js, providing a schema-based solution to model application data.
 - EJS: Embedded JavaScript templates used for rendering dynamic content on the server-side.
 - JWT (JSON Web Tokens): Standard for securely transmitting information between parties as a JSON object.
+- Chart.js: Library for adding html-based charts to web pages.